Amen: Etymology

 Amen is a word of Biblical Hebrew origin.
 It appears many times in the Hebrew Bible as a confirmatory response, especially following blessings.
 The basic triconsonantal root א-מ-נ, from which the word is derived, is common to a number of languages in the Semitic branch of the Afroasiatic languages, including biblical Aramaic.
 Meanings of the root in Hebrew include to be firm or confirmed, to be reliable or dependable, to be faithful, to have faith, to believe.
 The word was imported into Greek from the Judaism of the early Church.
 From Greek, amen entered other European languages.
 According to a standard dictionary etymology of the English word, amen passed from Greek into Late Latin, and thence into English.

-From Hebrew אָמֵן (ʾāmēn), from the Semitic root א־מ־נ “firm, sure; reliable,” used to express assent (“so be it; truly”).
+From Hebrew (ʾāmēn), from the Semitic root “firm, sure; reliable,” used to express assent (“so be it; truly”).

 From Hebrew, the word was later adopted into the Arabic religious vocabulary and leveled to the Arabic root أ م ن, which is of similar meanings to the Hebrew.
 The interjection occurs in the Christian and Islamic lexicons, most commonly in prayer, as well as secularly, albeit less commonly, so as to signify complete affirmation or deference.
 In religious texts, it occurs in Arabic translations of the Bible and after reciting the traditionally first chapter of the Quran, which is formally akin to religious supplications.

 Popular among some theosophists, proponents of Afrocentric theories of history, and adherents of esoteric Christianity is the conjecture that amen is a derivative of the name of the Egyptian god Amun (which is sometimes also spelled Amen).
 Some adherents of Eastern religions believe that amen shares roots with the Hindu Sanskrit word Aum.
 Such external etymologies are not included in standard etymological reference works.
 The Hebrew word, as noted above, starts with aleph, while the Egyptian name begins with a yodh.

 In French, the Hebrew word amen is sometimes translated as Ainsi soit-il, which means "So be it."

 The linguist Ghil'ad Zuckermann argues that, as in the case of Hallelujah, the word amen is usually not replaced by a translation due to the speakers' belief in iconicity, their perception that there is something intrinsic about the relationship between the sound of the signifier (the word) and what it signifies (its meaning).